 4 red potatoes quartered (optional)

-4 ears of corn – cut into third (optional)
+4 corn cobs – cut into third (optional)

 Salt/Pepper to taste